Nebetoks/first_pancake/readme.md

-# Hello world!
+# DesignCrop!

-A repo for kodinu.lt challenge
+A design crop excercise for kodinu.lt challenge